 Two weeks ago, during the Television Critics Association’s summer press tour, CBS Entertainment senior VP Thom Sherman said eight surprising words: “Amazing Race will also be back this season.”
-Yes, TAR33 will be airing during the 2021-2022 television season, which is already underway.
+Yes, TAR33, aka season 33 of The Amazing Race, is coming in the 2021-2022 television season.

 In June, Phil Keoghan told Joyce Eng, “we have a plan that will work in this world that we live in.
 But the expectation from the network is that we get Season 33 finished and then we roll into more seasons again.”